Freedtown, Florida

 Freedtown (Earnestville) was a former community in Pasco County, Florida, located just south of Buddy Lake.
 The 19th century town was founded sometime prior to December 1886.
 It was a "freedtown", meaning it was a town populated mostly by freedmen.
 The town gradually ceased to exist after the Great Freeze of 1894–1895, and none of its buildings or its cemetery remain today.
-The approximate location is said to have been somewhere west of Fort King Road along Bozeman Road.
+In 2004 the Pasco Board of County Commissioners and the Pasco County Historical Preservation Committee erected a historical marker at the intersection of Fort King Road and Bozeman Road stating that the community was about a mile west of it.